 Jumbo became familiar to millions of television viewers through his engaging antics in the TV programme “The Village” which ran from 1993-2001.
 The documentary series, a television version of Radio 4’s long-running soap opera, was a real-life ‘Archers’ recording the day-to-day dramas, joys and tragedies in the lives of the inhabitants of Bentley in Hampshire, where Jumbo lived.
 Jumbo was described as a producer’s dream: he was seen roundly abusing county councillors over their plans for the new village bypass and hoisting a skull-and-crossbones the day the new road was opened.
 He bashed the hell out of a local golf course and most memorably, mounted a big campaign to win election to the parish council and lost spectacularly.

-He was also one of the founding Trustees of the Bradfield Foundation (1991-2009) and Chairman from 1999-2004 supporting many successful fundraising projects at the college.
+He was also one of the founding Trustees of the Bradfield Foundation (1991-2009) and Chairman from 1999-2004 supporting many successful fundraising projects at the college and sharing his talents as an auctioneer.
 Current Chairman of the Bradfield Foundation John Muir (G 70-75) said of him, "Jumbo was a legendary figure in the Foundation and will be greatly missed".

 We thank Jumbo for his lifetime of support for the college and his friendship.